sourceful-karlson/argo-cd/docs/user-guide/multiple_sources.md

 !!! warning "Beta Feature"
     Specifying multiple sources for an application is a beta feature.
 The UI and CLI still generally behave as if only the first source is specified.
+Full UI/CLI support will be added in a future release.
     This feature is subject to change in backwards incompatible ways until it is marked stable.

 Argo CD has the ability to specify multiple sources for a single Application.
 Argo CD compiles all the sources